ShubJas/JOSAA-2024-Documentation-Implementation/CSAB_NEUT/Code_Overview.md

-# Candidate Allocation System
+# NEUT Seat Allocation System

-This project implements a candidate allocation system for academic programs.
-It includes classes and methods to handle candidate and program data, manage allocations based on ranks and choices, and verify the correctness of allocations.
+This explains the classes and methods to handle candidate and program data, manage NEUT allocations based on ranks and choices, and verify the correctness of allocations.

 ## Classes and Methods Overview